* 11+ English and public school entrance exams, including pre-tests

 ''My daughter's lessons with Kathleen are going well.
 She is progressing, learning the new skills, covering more challenging topics, mastering the methods of doing the tasks.
 It is very useful to have the reports with Kathleen's observations and information about her development.
-We would like to thank Kathleen for her brilliant work and also for making the lessons enjoyable and stimulating.''
-(11+ mother)
+We would like to thank Kathleen for her brilliant work and also for making the lessons enjoyable and stimulating.'' (mother of 11+ student)

-"My son is making great progress with Kathleen."
-(11+ mother)
+''My son is making great progress with Kathleen.'' (mother of 11+ student)